 I have been teaching yoga since 2003 (though have taught other sports and activities since 1987).
 I originally undertook a two-year British Wheel of Yoga accredited teacher training course at Mandala Yoga Ashram in Wales.
 I have since added to that learning by training with experienced teachers including Leslie Kaminoff, Ray Long, Rodney Yee and Colleen Saidman Lee, Zoe Knott, and Bob and Be Insley, amongst many others.
 In 2016 I completed a BSc in Sports Science and Sports Psychology with The Open University.

 I am a certified British Wheel of Yoga Teacher and Foundation Course Tutor, a Yoga Alliance Professionals Senior Yoga Teacher and Teacher Trainer, and an Independent Yoga Network Yoga Elder.

 I now also offer teacher training courses in order to enable others to teach yoga which is safe, effective, enjoyable, and knowledgeable.

-I am geographically located in Tavistock on the Western edge of Dartmoor and teach in The Yoga Studio in the centre of town as well as in homes and workplaces throughout Devon and Cornwall.
+I teach in The Yoga Studio in the centre of Tavistock as well as in homes and workplaces throughout Devon and Cornwall.